FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 \subsection{Estimation of the treatment effect}

-We compare FedECA to several competitors.
-The unweighted Cox regression and the MAIC methods are suited for the distributed data setting if we assume that the times and events of patients can be shared across centers, while the Pooled IPTW method is only applicable on pooled data.
+We compare FedECA to several competitors which, with the exception of pooled IPTW, are all adapted to the ECA setup, where the IPD of a local cohort are accessible and only aggregated statistics are accessible for an external cohort.
 Given the time-to-event nature of the outcome, we choose to estimate the hazard ratio under the proportional hazards assumption as a measure of the treatment effect.
 For all competitors, data is used to fit a Cox model as implemented in the \verb_lifelines_ library~\cite{davidson2019lifelines} to obtain the estimation.

 \paragraph*{Unweighted Cox regression} We implement a naïve Cox model regressing the observed outcome $Y$ on the treatment allocation variable $A$, without using the weights of the samples.
 This corresponds to an unadjusted comparison between the treated and untreated groups, which would be valid in a randomized setting but not in an external control arm case.
-This estimator corresponds to the WebDISCO method and we use the implementation provided by the authors of this method.
+In the ECA setup, this estimator corresponds to the WebDISCO method and we use the implementation provided by the authors of this method.

-\paragraph*{MAIC } To compare FedECA to the MAIC method, we make use of the implementation available in the \verb_indcomp_ package\footnote{\url{https://github.com/AidanCooper/indcomp}}.
-The two methods differ mainly in the way in which samples are reweighted.
-More specifically, for the MAIC method, individual patient data samples (IPD) are reweighted so that a specified group of covariates matches the external aggregated data in terms of means and variances, whereas the samples in the external aggregated data are unweighted (uniform weight of $1$).
-This creates by design reweighted data with an SMD of 0 for each covariate.
-The two data sources are then combined to fit a Cox model incorporating the observed outcome $Y$ and the treatment allocation $A$, taking into account the reweighted results.